-Oikocredit has established an interest rate model for interest rates used in the loans to its Partners.
-These loans use base rates in the currencies in which Oikocredit works (Euribor, Libor, swap rates and similar rates) plus surcharges for risks and costs.
-Minimum base rates used in this model (to establish interest rates to be charged to Partners) are the dividends Oikocredit expects to pay plus costs of raising capital.
+Oikocredit has established an interest rate pricing model for interest rates used in loans to its Partners.
+These loans use base rates in the currencies in which Oikocredit works (Euribor, Libor, swap rates and similar rates) plus surcharges for risks, costs and margin.

-The interest rates on loans denominated in US dollars and euros granted to our Partners are usually fixed for the term of the loan.
-The loans have an average tenor of circa four years.
+The interest rates on loans denominated in US dollars and euro granted to our Partners are usually fixed for the term of the loan.
+The loans have an average tenor of approximately four years.
 Individual loans can have tenors ranging from one year up to 20 years.
 Each year, a proportion of the loan portfolio matures and is repaid.
 Oikocredit replaces the repaid loans with new loans to new or existing Partners.
 The new loan agreements Oikocredit enters into are spread over the year.

-Changes in market interest rate changes the market value of the portfolio of Oikocredit.
-However, this risk is reduced, as each year new loans are added to the portfolio with fixed interest rates (usually in hard currency).
-These fixed interest rates prevail at the moment Oikocredit enters into a new loan agreement.
+Changes in market interest rate influence the net present market value of the portfolio of Oikocredit.
+Fixed interest rates prevail at the moment Oikocredit enters into a new loan agreement.
 The interest rates on loans granted to our Partners and denominated in the domestic currencies of the countries in which Oikocredit is active are usually variable and repriced quarterly or semi-annually.
 Therefore, market interest rate developments influence the value of the loan portfolio of Oikocredit stated in domestic currencies in a limited way.
 The main purpose of Oikocredit in concluding derivatives is currency hedging.